July98293/seizure_predicition/README.md

 ## Limitations & next steps

 This is a **single-patient proof of concept**.
-Seizure prediction is strongly patient-specific, so results must not be generalized without more data, a chort wide evaluation and a more deep model.
+Seizure prediction is strongly patient-specific, so results can't be generalized without more data, a chort wide evaluation and a more deep model.

 ## Data & references